Published 08 July 2012 (updated 27 May 2014)

 Wikipedia has an even fuller version of the IPA (rearranged from the official IPA chart for clarity) that includes labiodental flap and other ad hoc symbols found in the phonetics/linguistics literature.

 Expanded Wikipedia version of the official IPA

 WHO USES IT?

-The IPA is designed for and predominantly used by academics — linguists (as in linguistics), speech pathologists, lexicographers, translators and creators of ‘constructed’ languages.
+The IPA is designed for and predominantly used by academics — linguists (as in linguistics) and linguistically related workers such as speech pathologists, lexicographers, translators and creators of ‘constructed’ languages.
 It is also used by (and taught to) foreign-language students, teachers, and classical singers and actors.

-Those who generally don’t use the IPA are anyone who work outside of linguistically related fields (including journalists and most other editorial professionals) — indeed, most tend to avoid it altogether.
+The IPA is not generally used by anyone who work outside of linguistically related fields.
+This includes journalists and most other editorial professionals — indeed most tend to avoid the IPA altogether.
 This is mainly because most people are normally more comfortable with ‘make-do’ pronunciation respelling.

 Respelling — commonly found in newspapers and other non-technical writings — makes use of familiar words and spellings of the mother tongue in daily use and avoid uncommon symbols or diacritics.
 For instance, the actor Jake Gyllenhaal’s surname is [ˈdʒɪlənhɔːl] in IPA — but jĭl′·ən·hôl in old-fashioned dictionary respelling and Jill-in-hall in a newspaper.